transdigiware/blockchain/howto/ibp-console-certificates.md

 1. Open the CA tile and click the **Settings** icon.
 2. Click **Renew TLS certificate**.
 The certificate is replaced and the CA is restarted.
+3. After the CA is restarted, click the **Refresh certificates** icon next to the CA **Settings** icon to update the console.
-3. After the CA restarts, it is recommended that you update all of the associated nodes that are currently using the original TLS certificate to secure their communications.
-Click the **Settings** icon again and then click **Update associated nodes**.
+4. For your network to work, it is required that you update all of the associated nodes that are currently using the original TLS certificate with the new TLS certificate to secure their communications.
+Click the **Settings** icon again and this time click **Update associated nodes**.
 All of the nodes in the list of associated nodes need to be updated.

 This update requires a brief restart of the associated nodes.
 For zero downtime and to ensure nodes are still available to process transactions, it is recommended that the updates are performed on one node at a time.
 {: important}